rmscode/binary-garden/docs/software/mkdocs/publishing.md

 ## Deploying to a Local Network Share

-In addition to GitHub Pages, I publish my docs to a local network share.
+In addition to GitHub Pages, you can publish your docs to a local network share.
 Below is a little PowerShell function I wrote to make that process easier.
 Just copy and paste it into your PowerShell profile and update the paths to match your environment.

 !!! tip "You can find your PowerShell profile by running `$PROFILE` in a PowerShell console."